Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/09_Filters.md

 ````````````````````````````````````````````````````````````````````````````````

-Now we can do a get request on /bands/filters.
+Now we can do a GET request on "/bands/filters".
 The response looks like this:

 ````````````````````````````````````````````````````````````````````````````````
 {